vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The grant recorded in the charter of Mahārāja Bhavattavarman

 \(prakritism for Bhavadattavarman\) was made during a pilgrimage of him and his wife to Prayāga, but it was issued from Nandivardhana.
-The date of the charter \(7th of the dark half of Kārttika in the 11th regnal year\) seems to correspond with the time the king himself, being in Prayāga, instructed his officer Culla to write it down in private \( svamukhāj˜

-n\( a\) yābhilikhit\( ā\) rahasi niyukte\( n\) a cullena\).
+The date of the charter \(7th of the dark half of Kārttika in the 11th regnal year\) seems to correspond with the time the king himself, being in Prayāga, instructed his officer Culla to write it down in private \( svamukhājñ\( a\) yābhilikhit\( ā\) rahasi niyukte\( n\) a cullena\).
 The charter was \(later\) engraved on a copperplate by a Mahārāja Arthapati Bhaṭṭāraka, who was ‘favoured

 by the grace of his grandfather’s feet’ \( āryakapādaprasādānugr̥ hītena\), ‘for the sake